 After you’re presented with preliminary designs, you’ll typically be given a certain number of hours for revisions (or a number of revisions, period).
 Be sure to know how much time you’ll have for this BEFORE starting your project.
 This will give you an idea of how “picky” you can be…and believe me, you’ll be a little pickier than you imagined (as well you should be…after all, your business is your baby).

-If you want to save money, plan, plan, plan!
+If you want to save money, plan, plan, plan and research, research, research!
 Collect inspiration, jot down ideas, and sketch!
 The more you can share with your designer upfront, the less time it will take to digitize your dreams.

 Here’s an example :: as of today, our Mini Branding Package costs $750.
-Our Basic Branding Package (the next one up) starts at $2,000.
-Both come with professional design, but we have a LOT more time to throw ideas around in the latter.
+Our Basic Branding Package (the next one up) is more than twice that price.
+Both come with professional design, but we have a LOT more time to research, explore, and refine with the latter.
+(It also comes with more branding elements, like business card design.)

 Will you be available in the future if I need help with something else?
 If yes, what is your hourly rate?